adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 powers][acma-2021-fact-sheet] from the previous conservative government which seemed, like its British counterpart, to have blithely gone along with its public servants.
-Now in opposition, they have [come out against it][LINK].
+Now in opposition, they have [come out against it][sky-dutton].
 Conservatives are belatedly starting to observe the hostility of the censorship industry.

 [vb]: https://www.lawyersweekly.com.au/wig-chamber/37834-draft-misinformation-bill-will-create-illiberal-double-standard-vic-bar